 No, Sophie did not meet Danny Casey in reality.
 She weaved an imaginary story to fool the people around her.
-She was fascinated within him in her dream and imaged him coming.
+She was fascinated by him in her dream and imagined him coming.
 She also sat under a tree and waited for him.
 She had gone mad in his imagination.

 3. Which was the only occasion when she got to see Danny in person?

-The only moment when she got to see Danny in person was the United’s match when she along with her family members went to the stadium.
+The only moment when she got to see Danny in person was the match of United when she along with her family members went to the stadium.
 Danny Casey also played that match and won by 2-0.
-Danny has scored the last goal.
+Danny scored the last goal.